-Tune in to the Olympics this August, and you'll see world-class gymnasts demonstrate world-class balance.
-In the backcountry, you don't need to stick the landing after doing a vault, but you might need to cross a river on slippery rocks while wearing a pack.
+In the backcountry, you don’t need to stick an Olympic-style landing after doing a vault, but you might need to cross a river on slippery rocks while wearing a pack.
 And for that you need good balance.
-The best gymnasts learn to "think through their feet," says John Blievernicht, a sports physiologist who works with Olympic athletes at the Center for High Altitude Training at Northern Arizona University.
-Backpackers, he says, depend too much on their boots for stability: "Ideally, you strengthen your feet first, and then use your shoes for secondary support."
+The best gymnasts learn to “think through their feet,” says John Blievernicht, a sports physiologist who’s worked with Olympic athletes.
+Backpackers, he says, depend too much on their boots for stability: “Ideally, you strengthen your feet first, and then use your shoes for secondary support.”
 To improve your rough-trail confidence, remove your shoes and socks and practice exercises to improve your balance.

 Hip Flexor Balance